jennifermf/documentation/Using-Mastodon/User-guide.md

 ![Report form](screenshots/report.png)

 In this form, you can select any toots you would like to report to the instance administrators and fill in any comment that might be helpful in identifying or handling the issue (from "is a spammer" to "this post contains untagged pornography").
 The report will be visible to server administrators once it is sent so they can take appropriate action, for example hiding the user's posts from the public timeline or banning their account.

+**NOTE** Reports are received by your instance's administrator(s).
+If the toots or user being reported are from another instance, that instance's administrator(s) will not be receive any reports.

 ## Still questions?